HomeEuropeBelarusPolotsk sights

 Museum of Chivalry - Polotsk

-This museum was created by a resident of Polotsk, who claims to be a direct descendant of the Rurikovich family.
-Today, the museum is widely known, not only in Belarus but also in Russia and Europe, is extremely popular among tourists.
+Today the museum is widely known, not only in Belarus, but also in Russia and Europe, and is extremely popular among tourists.

-Here you can learn a lot of interesting things about the ancient history of Polotsk, see the revived Polotsk princes, knights in armor, ancient weapons.
-Inside the museum, the interiors of the rooms fully correspond to the interiors of medieval castles.
+Here you can learn a lot of interesting things about the ancient history of Polotsk, see Polotsk princes come to life, knights in armor, ancient weapons.

-There is also a torture room, one of those so common in the Middle Ages.
-Here you can look at torture instruments, shackles, etc. The museum has a souvenir shop where you can buy some trinkets as a memento when you leave this place.
+Here you can see torture instruments, shackles, etc. The museum has a souvenir shop where you can buy some trinkets as a souvenir when you leave the place.

 Center of Europe